-A Car Fatally Struck Tony-Winning Actor's 4-Year-Old Daughter And Friend's Baby
+A Pregnant Tony-Winning Actor Was Hit By A Car And Her Toddler Daughter Died

 Andrew Macaluso, a fourth-year medical student, began giving Joshua CPR at the scene before paramedics arrived.
 "The mom was sitting there next to him screaming,’’ Macaluso, 26, told the New York Post.
 "She was just kind of, ‘Oh, God, this can’t be happening!
 Tell me this isn’t happening!
 What’s going on?’"

 Miles, who is pregnant, was injured and bleeding from the head.
+Both mothers were taken to hospital in a stable condition.
+A fifth pedestrian, a male, was also injured.

-Miles won a Tony Award in 2015 for her role in the King and I.
+Miles won a Tony Award in 2015 for her role in the King and I. She starred in FX's hit TV show The Americans, and as Imelda Marcos in the off-Broadway production of Here Lies Love.

 In her acceptance speech, Miles thanked "the Lews" and added: "I could fall and never hit the ground because of the amazing women that are behind me."